openshwprojects/OpenBK7231T_App/docs/berry.md

 ## How to Enable Berry

-Berry is currently enabled by default on some platforms (like WINDOWS and PLATFORM_BEKEN), but not on all platforms.
+Berry is currently enabled by default on some platforms (like WINDOWS), but not on all platforms.

 To enable Berry on other platforms: